- For Residents

 Recreational Opportunities – Winona Park & Recreation Department

-Winona’s Park and Recreation Department coordinates youth and adult activities, programming, and facility rental at the City’s many parks and recreational resources.
-The Park and Recreation webpageincludes information on parks, trails, special events, and a number of other recreational opportunities.
+Winona’s Park and Recreation Department operates the East Recreation Center, Bob Welch Aquatic Center, Lake Lodge Recreation Center, Ice Rinks and coordinates youth and adult programming.
+Several rentable facilities for your special event or celebrations.
+The Park and Recreation webpage includes information on parks, trails, special events, and a number of other recreational opportunities.

 Winona has a variety of options available for K-12 students.
 The options include public schools, private schools, charter schools, and focused academic programs such as Science, Technology, Engineering, and Mathematics (STEM).
 Visit the links below for more information: